charmbracelet/bubbletea/tutorials/basics/README.md

     }
 ```

-You may have noticed that "ctrl+c" and "q" above return a `tea.Quit` with the
+You may have noticed that "ctrl+c" and "q" above return a `tea.Quit` command
-model.
-That's a special command which instructs the Bubble Tea runtime to exit,
+with the model.
+That's a special command which instructs the Bubble Tea runtime
-effectively quitting the program.
+to quit, effectively exiting the program.

 ## The View